fbertram/TuringTrader/DocFX/articles/overview/FAQ.md

 On this page, we have collected answers to frequently asked questions about TuringTrader.
 If we didn’t answer your question here, please [give us a holler](https://www.turingtrader.org/about/)!

+## Status

+### Is TuringTrader production quality?

+Pretty much.
+We have used TuringTrader to develop and test more than 100 algorithms, covering many different styles.
+We are using TuringTrader in production at [Bertram Solutions](http://www.bertram.solutions) and [TuringTrader.com](http://www.turingtrader.com).
+We have done consulting for a local hedge fund and simulated strategies for them, and we are working with other interested people around the world.
+Most important of all, we are fully committed to keep this going for the foreseeable future.

 ## Features

 ### Can TuringTrader run on intraday bars?